How to Dehydrate Onions – Dehydrating Onions, A Step-by-Step Guide

 In other words, dehydrate and store the foods you would normally eat every day.

 White, yellow, red, or sweet onions are all easy to dehydrate in a food dehydrator and they rehydrate well.
-Hydrated onion taste ranges from mild and sweet to sharp and spicy, depending on the variety and the season.
+The taste of hydrated onions ranges from mild and sweet to sharp and spicy, depending on the variety and the season.

 These flavorful dehydrated onions are an outdoor kitchen pantry staple that can easily be included in any recipe.
 Dehydrated onions will fully rehydrate in 10 to 15 minutes in either hot or cold water.
 They can also be used to augment your favorite store-bought freeze-dried food pouches.